benkwhite/PredictSeats/Readme.md

 4. Consolidation: All validation functions have been consolidated into a single file, `RNN_apply_ind.py`.
 Running this script will yield validation results.
    - An example of the original data split method for predicting three quarters of data is available here: ![Data Split](./example/DataSplit1.jpg)
    - An updated example of data split for predicting three quarters of data, with a two-quarter skip, is provided here: ![Data Split](./example/DataSplit2.jpg)
    - Please note that while these quarters are "skipped" for prediction, the scheduled seat data from these quarters are still included as input features.
+However, it is noticed that the model lost its certain predictive power of the seasonality by adding the skipped quarters' data as input features although the model prediction accuracy is improved.
    - The assumption here is that the fixed schedule for the next two quarters is known at the time of the last published performance data.
    - It is worth mentioning that while the model is capable of predicting an arbitrary number of quarters, it is often advantageous to limit these predictions to fewer quarters for two main reasons:
      - **Data Perspective**: By predicting fewer quarters, more historical data is available for model training, especially the stable data after the pandemic.